dotnet/docs/docs/fundamentals/code-analysis/configuration-files.md

 For [severity configuration](configuration-options.md#severity-level) options, the following *additional* precedence rules apply:

-- Severity options specified at the command line as compiler options (`/nowarn` or `/warnaserror`) always override [severity configuration](configuration-options.md#severity-level) options specified in EditorConfig and global AnalyzerConfig files.
+- Severity options specified at the command line as compiler options (`-nowarn` or `-warnaserror`) always override [severity configuration](configuration-options.md#severity-level) options specified in EditorConfig and global AnalyzerConfig files.

 - The precedence rules for conflicting severity entries from a [ruleset file](/visualstudio/code-quality/using-rule-sets-to-group-code-analysis-rules) and an EditorConfig or global AnalyzerConfig file is _undefined_.

   > Ruleset files are deprecated in favor of EditorConfig and global AnalyzerConfig files.
-It's recommended that you [convert ruleset files to an equivalent EditorConfig file](/visualstudio/code-quality/use-roslyn-analyzers#convert-an-existing-ruleset-file-to-editorconfig-file).
+We recommend that you [convert ruleset files to an equivalent EditorConfig file](/visualstudio/code-quality/use-roslyn-analyzers#convert-an-existing-ruleset-file-to-editorconfig-file).

 - For information about precedence rules for related severity options with different keys, for example, when different severities are specified for a single rule and for the category that rule falls under, see [Configuration options for code analysis](configuration-options.md#precedence).